MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

 The sender types supported vary based on the selected provider. **Customer Insights - Journeys also supports Alphanumeric Sender IDs**.

 > [!IMPORTANT]
-> To ensure that third party SMS providers handle STOP commands properly, you must configure your consent settings directly with the provider.
+> To ensure that third-party SMS providers handle STOP commands properly, you must configure your consent settings directly with the provider.

 ### Sign up for and configure an Infobip account

-Infobip integration uses their public APIs to send and receive text messages.
+Infobip integration uses its public APIs to send and receive text messages.
 You need to sign up for an Infobip account to enable the Customer Insights - Journeys SMS integration.
 To create an Infobip account:

 1. Go to [Infobip](https://www.infobip.com/signup?signup_source=MicrosoftDynamicsMarketing) and sign up for a free account that can be upgraded to pay-as-you-go or a monthly subscription later.
 1. In your Infobip [Account homepage](https://portal.infobip.com/homepage/), navigate to the **Developers** tab and note the **API key** and **API Base URL** values.
 These values are required to create the integration between Customer Insights - Journeys and Infobip.